kalletolonen/resume/README.md

 ## Convert Markdown Resume/cv to a PDF

 Value proposition:
-1. Easy version control for CV
+1. Easy version control for CV, can edit resume on any device
-2. You can, for example, link to the generated PDF from your homepage and thus always share an up-to-date version of it
+2. You can, for example, link to the MD from your homepage and thus always share an up-to-date version of it
+3. Download a pdf-version from github

 Requirements on Github:
 - You need to allow for Workflow permissions -> Read and write permissions